Disaster Manual: Section 9 - Insurance Issues

 Q. 9-24 Does a homeowner’s insurance policy provide additional living expense coverage?

-If you can’t remain in your home because of a covered reason in your insurance policy, your homeowner’s or renter’s policy will pay for staying in a hotel, motel, or other temporary shelter if it is in your policy.
+If you can’t remain in your home because of a covered reason in your insurance policy, your homeowner’s or renter’s policy may pay for staying in a hotel, motel, or other temporary shelter if it is in your policy.
 The amount will be based on your policy provisions.
 Most flood insurance policies do not provide this.
 If the damage does force you to move, be sure to tell your insurer where you are and how to reach you by phone.
 Also, leave a note at your damaged residence telling the insurance adjuster how to find you.

-ALE is payment only above what you would normally pay for such expenses, so if you are forced to leave your home and stay in a hotel, for example, and normally pay $800 for your mortgage but had to pay $1,200 for a hotel stay, ALE will only pay $400.
+ALE is usually payment only above what you would normally pay for such expenses, so if you are forced to leave your home and stay in a hotel, for example, and normally pay $800 for your mortgage but had to pay $1,200 for a hotel stay, ALE will only pay $400.

 Q. 9-25 My home was not flooded by rising water; however, the sewer line backed up and caused damage in my home.
 Is this covered under my homeowner’s policy?